An enigmatic ruin

 County Roscommon’s Ballintober Castle was probably built by Richard de Burgh, Earl of Ulster, in the early 14th century.
 It changed hands several times, but from 1381 it was under the control of the O’Conor family.
 After nearly being attacked in 1642, the castle was abandoned as a residence and the elements have left Ballintober as a ruin.
 The O’Conor family still own the castle today.

-Despite Ballintober’s storied past and impressive ivy-clad remains, it was not investigated by archaeologists until 2008 and 2009.
+Despite Ballintober’s storied past and impressive ivy-clad remains, archaeologists first investigated the castle in 2008.
 When Niall Brady applied to the Castle Studies Trust for funding in 2013 the project to survey the castle offered the chance to push forward our understanding of the castle.

 Though the castle now lies in ruins, parts of it stand up to 4m high (13ft).
 Ballintober Castle is rectangular, measuring 73.8m by 80.5m (242ft by 264ft).
 There is a tower at each corner, and on the east side the entrance is flanked by two further towers.
 The polygonal corner towers are thought to emulate the design of Edward I’s Caernarfon Castle in Wales.
 As well as being a military structure, emulating the most powerful of royal castles, Ballintober was a residence.
 Its comfortable accommodation revealed by the fireplaces marked it as a palace castle.